alx-sch/miniRT/README.md

 -  **$\vec{D}$:**
     The normalized direction vector of the ray.
-    A normalized vector has a magnitude (or length) of 1, ensuring that the scalar \(t\) directly corresponds to the distance traveled along the ray.
+    A normalized vector has a magnitude (or length) of 1, ensuring that the scalar $(t)$ directly corresponds to the distance traveled along the ray.

 - **$t$:**
     A scalar value indicating the distance along the ray.
-    It scales the direction vector, determining how far along the ray the point \( P(t) \) is.
-When the direction vector is normalized, the value of \(t\) directly represents the magnitude of the distance from the ray’s origin.
+    It scales the direction vector, determining how far along the ray the point $\vec{P}(t)$ is.
+When the direction vector is normalized, the value of $(t)$ directly represents the magnitude of the distance from the ray’s origin.

 ### Plane Intersection